 Why use OPS, then?

 And WAR is great for figuring out whether trading one player for another is a good trade, or figuring out who should play more often and who should play less.
 But it’s not a good situational statistic.
-When you need to figure out which bench player should pinch hit for a weak hitter late in the game, OPS probably works better.
+When you want to figure out which bench player should pinch hit for a weak hitter late in the game, OPS works much better.
 And it’s more readily available to the fans.

 Second guessing the managers is a big part of the fun of watching baseball, and OPS is a really good stat for that purpose.
 That’s why people care about OPS in baseball.